klp/Interactive-Data-Vis-Sp2021/tutorial3_distributions/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ------------

+## Order of operations

+1. Import data I found to make scatterplot, added unique_id to each row, and processed timestamp as date (MM/DD/YYYY).